statenweb/cryptocurrency/readme.txt

 == Description ==

 Adds an admin screen to enter in your cryptocurrency purchases and then exposes a simple to use shortcode and simple API to output your cryptocurrency portfolio's performance on the frontend.

+Please note that this plugin makes use of a 3rd party service to retrieve cryptocurrency prices.
+This means that a request is made to third party servers (coinmarketcap.com) requesting current cryptocurrency prices.
+See https://coinmarketcap.com/api/ for more information.

 ## Simple usage: